pdxdave/aws_cantrill/003_tech_fundamentals/004_network_layer.md

 ## Two Separate LANs

 1. L3 needs one or more operational L2 networks to function.
-2. It's role is to get data from one location to another.
+2. Its role is to get data from one location to another.
 ![network_04](../assets/network_04.png)